Succession: Show's creator announces show will end after fourth season

 "HBO has been generous and would probably have done more seasons, and they have been nice about saying, 'It's your decision'," he said.

-Armstrong, who also wrote for The Thick of It and Veep, says he hasn't ruled out other shows about the Roy family.
+Armstrong, who also wrote for The Thick of It and Veep, says he has not ruled out other shows about the Roy dynasty.

 "I do think that this succession story that we were telling is complete," he said.